SergioCea/ai-alfresco/README.md

 ## Requirements

 - Docker and Docker Compose
-- AWS account and credentials with permissions for Textract and Translate
+- AWS account and credentials with permissions for Textract, Translate, Polly
-- Java 11+ (for development)
+- Java 17+ (for development)

 ## Quick Setup